Dubai Travel Tips: 19 Things to Know Before Your First Visit

 For some places, not reserving in advance means that you won’t be able to visit at all.
 For example, the Museum of the Future is so popular that all tickets are usually sold out at least 2-3 weeks upfront.
 If you want to be able to choose the time slot that fits you best, you need to book at least a month in advance.

-If you want to visit observation decks at Burj Khalifa or Dubai Frame, you also need to book ahead.
+If you want to visit observation decks at Burj Khalifa or Dubai Frame, you also need to plan ahead.
 In most cases, a few days in advance is sufficient, but it really depends on the period when you travel and how flexible you are.
 Also, consider visiting these attractions early in the morning or late in the evening for smaller crowds and better photo opportunities.

 PRO TIP: For Burj Khalifa, we recommend getting a ticket that includes Level 148.
 Not only you get to visit another level which is not included with standard tickets, but you also get skip-the-line access through the security check and at the elevators, and it includes some snacks and drinks.
 It’s well worth it.